 - Make sure the cabbage is sturdy and flat against the cutting board and cut it in half.

-- Cut the cabbage in half again, making quarters.
+- Cut out the white solid core by carefully making 2 diagonal cuts towards the center.
 (Sometimes it is easier to remove the core with a diagonal cut after it has been cut into quarters.
 Do what works best for you.)

-Option #1: How to Shred Cabbage with a Knife
+Option #1: With a Knife

 - Once it becomes hard to grasp, turn it so that it is flat against the cutting board and finish slicing.